The Egyptian Labyrinth

 So where is it?

-Herodotus described that one corner of the complex to be located directly below one corner of a pyramid, believed to be the Hawara pyramid.
+Herodotus described that one corner of the complex was located directly below one corner of a pyramid, believed to be the Hawara pyramid.

-The results were published in fall 2008 scientific journal of the NRIAG, but shortly after the Secretary General of the Supreme Council of Antiquities of Egypt demanded a stop to the publishing of the results due to national security reasons.
-The Egyptian government never published the findings themselves and so the members of the Mataha expedition set up a website to show what they had discovered.
+The results were published in the fall 2008 scientific journal of the NRIAG, but shortly after, the Secretary General of the Supreme Council of Antiquities of Egypt demanded a stop to the publishing of the results due to national security reasons.
+The Egyptian government never published the findings themselves, and so the members of the Mataha expedition set up a website to show what they had discovered.

 So there’s a huge Labyrinth under the pyramids?
 Could that be true?